 Evidence of your current address

-In order of preference, we will need to see: a recent (2 to 3 months old) utility bill, bank statement, telephone bill, Council Tax notice, driving licence or medical card.
+In order of preference, we will need to see: a recent (no more than 1 months old) utility bill, bank statement, telephone bill, or current year Council Tax notice, driving licence or medical card.

 If you have been married or formed a civil partnership before